lsolbach/Baumeister/Baumeister/doc/PluginDevelopment.md

 Plugin Development
 ==================

-Plugins are components providing the functionality for the Baumeister build.
+Plugins are components that provide the functionality for the Baumeister build.
 A plugin registers configuration parameters and functions for the steps of workflow phases.